canalplus/rx-player/src/ARCHITECTURE_DOC-PRELOADING.md

    initial position until an actual `HTMLMediaElement` has been provided here also though an `attachMediaElement` method.

-2. For most other cases, we removed direct usage of the `HTMLMediaElement` to prefer using the `MediaElementPlaybackObserver` instead, which is already intrinsically linked to the `HTMLMediaElement`.
+2. For most other cases, I removed direct usage of the `HTMLMediaElement` to prefer relying on the `MediaElementPlaybackObserver` instead, which is already intrinsically linked to the `HTMLMediaElement`.

-   We then added to the `MediaElementPlaybackObserver` a method called `onMediaElementAttachment` which allows to register a callback that will be called once the `HTMLMediaElement` has been attached to it (or called immediately and synchronously if it is already the case).
+   I then added to the `MediaElementPlaybackObserver` a method called `onMediaElementAttachment` which allows to register a callback that will be called once the `HTMLMediaElement` has been attached to it (or called immediately and synchronously if it is already the case).
 This is what those other modules can rely on to declare